-A bulge in the groin area when standing or straining
+A bulge in the groin when standing or straining

-A bulge that may extend into the scrotum in men or the labia in women
+A bulge that goes into the scrotum in men or the labia in women

 EBSCO Medical Review Board

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 To send comments or feedback to our Editorial Team regarding the content please email us at firstname.lastname@example.org.
 Our Health Library Support team will respond to your email request within 2 business days.